 Love’s fate in the heat map is a sure death, but it still has room for a few hours – a day at most before the worldly heat dynamics rekindle the fatalism engendered in the living beings entitled to love or make love.
 As it appears, no pregnancies will be possible and any kind of attraction will have to be cut off.
 To institutionalize this, humans will have to enlist proper divisions to the things that merit their desire.
 Any man will have to embrace the enduring irony that the goal or dream is not to realize the goal or dream anymore: observance of proper distance for the balance of stimulus response is the name of the game.
 The praxis that will most likely be of necessity points to the Buddhist way of eliminating desire since what is at stake is no longer suffering but life itself.
 Platonic love will not even work, since brain functioning linked to the thought of the lover even in its ideal form is another case of emotional movement.

 One by one, man will die under this maddening stillness.
-At the very least, on the question of sustenance, the first batch of humanity – the scientists who rattles primarily on the basic question of survival – will have to come up at least with a pill that will sustain the melancholic disposition: heat suppressants will keep man alive while at the same time give them enough zombie time to consume cold organic liquid food to be stored at best interest by some of the second batch – the actors or passionate heroes of the will – who must swiftly reserve food and beverage into a consumable survival nourishment.
-This setup will be the monotonous way of life the final batch of brainless, emotionless, and motionless men live.
+At the very least, on the question of sustenance, the first batch of humanity – the scientists who rattle primarily on the basic question of survival – will have to come up at least with a pill that will sustain the melancholic disposition: heat suppressants will keep man alive while at the same time give them enough zombie time to consume cold organic liquid food to be stored at best interest by some of the second batch – the actors or passionate heroes of the will – who must swiftly reserve food and beverage into a consumable survival nourishment.
+When that is all done – when the geniuses and brave souls will have already succeeded in living the life they think they are destined to live – the remaining time is now left for the last batch.
+Take a suppressant pill in the morning, remain depressed throughout the day, restrict primal urges, and sleep to wake up another fruitless day – this melancholic setup will be the monotonous way of life the final batch of brainless, emotionless, and motionless humans live.

 In the morning, they will take their happy pills and eat breakfast together while listening to the lyric of Remembering Sunday where “two eggs don’t last like the feeling of what they need”.
 Without minding the hours, they will have the luxury of one meaningless conversation made meaningful by the passing of a liberty day.
 A few laughs, a few tears, a few promises they know won’t last that long, a few glitter of happiness momentarily consigning to oblivion the time running out, a few drunken sessions keeping them ironically sober in consciousness, in cute instinctive kisses, and in playful renditions of their youthful fun.